Height above waterline

 Designed by Van Peteghem Lauriot-Prévost (VPLP) and a former member of the Team Gitana racing stable, Maserati Multi 70 has been optimised by French designer Guillaume Verdier for the new challenges that lie in store.

-2018 starts with the new record from Hong Kong to London – the current record time is 41 days, 21 hours, 26 minutes and 34 seconds – in January.
+2018 starts with the Tea Route record from Hong Kong to London: Giovanni Soldini sets the new record time to 36 days, 2 hours, 37 minutes and 12 seconds.

 Racing, training and time in the yard will all focus on shaking down and optimising the trimaran aboard which experimentation and technological development will go hand-in-glove.